Research & Development

 Exhaust gas (consisting of CO2 and steam) from the turbines is cooled using a heat exchanger and is compressed using a high-pressure pump after moisture is separated and removed.
 Most CO2 is cycled to the combustor, and CO2 generated from combustion can be directly captured in a highly pressured and highly concentrated state.

-Four companies, Toshiba, U.S. NET Power, Chicago Bridge & Iron and Exelon are implementing joint development activities since FY2012, and Toshiba is in charge of turbine and combustor for super critical CO2 cycle as key components.
+Four companies, Toshiba, U.S. NET Power, McDermott and Exelon are implementing joint development activities since FY2012, and Toshiba is in charge of turbine and combustor for supercritical CO2 cycle as key components.

 • Capturing all CO2 from combustion in a highly concentrated and highly pressured state without installing additional facilities for carbon capture and storage, and ensuring a power generation efficiency equivalent to existing gas turbine combined cycle power generation systems (GTCC).